-Our high school Intensive Outpatient Program (IOP) focuses on adolescents between the ages of 14 and 18 who are experiencing emotional and/or behavioral issues, family conflicts and difficulties meeting school and social expectations.
+Our Intensive Outpatient Program (IOP) focuses on adolescents between the ages of 11 and 18 who are experiencing emotional and/or behavioral issues, family conflicts and difficulties meeting school and social expectations.
 We emphasize problem-solving and coping skills, emotional expression, learning how emotions and actions work together, and identifying behavioral and social disturbances.

 The adolescent IOP is a weekday, after-school program that provides comprehensive assessment, therapeutic structure and support within a group-therapy format.
 Clients typically participate in IOP three times per week for 8 to 12 weeks.

-- Programs for middle school and grade school will be launching soon.
+- Programs for grade school will be launching soon.
 Please call for details and pre-registration.

 - Increase problem-solving and coping skills.

 - Improve family and peer interactions.